 At Myers Freelance, we noticed early on that the old adage that evergreen blog posts could be counted on for slow but steady traffic would take a beating from the Freshness Update.
 This beating would be even worse when a law firm didn’t have a strong social media presence that could drive traffic to older posts and possibly mitigate the damage of an article’s old timestamp.

-From Evergreen Blog Post to Substantive Page
+From Evergreen Blog Post to Targeted Page

 Our way of handling this situation has been to advise clients to keep legal blog posts topical, and to publish evergreen content outside of the blog, in a standalone page on the law firm’s website.
 Pages like these can be published without a timestamp, eliminating both the temporary pros and the permanent cons that the Freshness Update has for evergreen blog articles.
 These pages can also be effortlessly edited without feeling the need to disclose an alteration to the original article.
-They can also be repeatedly linked to from newer, and topical, posts in a legal blog to send SEO juice to these substantive articles, much like a landing page.
+They can also be repeatedly linked to from newer, and topical, posts in a legal blog to send SEO juice to these targeted articles, much like a landing page.
 They can also be written diligently and extensively, without the need to worry about meeting the deadline of your blog’s posting schedule.

 But these aren’t the only reasons to shift away from evergreen legal blog posts.
 At this point, the strongest argument to make the change is because lots of other law firms already have.

-A Market Shift Towards Substantive Pages
+A Market Shift Towards Targeted Pages

 Law firms are putting more and more money into online marketing.
 Much of that money has been focused on the middle-tiers of the online marketing funnel—where you can find clients who already think they should hire a lawyer, and are scouring the internet for a good one.
 That online marketing budget goes towards crafting content that aims for high rankings in transactional queries like: